Dan Lawrence: Early, domestic and T20 career

 and made his debut for England Lions.

 Lawrence bowls off-spin with an unusual action.

 In April 2022, he was bought by the London Spirit for the 2022 season of The Hundred.

 In April 2023, he was retained by the London Spirit for the 2023 season of The Hundred.

 In June 2023, it was announced that Lawrence would join Surrey on an initial three-year deal ahead of the 2024 season.

+Lawrence scored his maiden first-class double century for Surrey in their County Championship match against Hampshire at The Oval on 7 June 2026, making 218 off 190 balls including hitting five 6s and 31 4s.
+Three days later, he compiled 101 off 64 balls becoming the second player in County Championship history to score a double century and a hundred at better than a run a ball in the same match, as well as the third Surrey batter to score a double ton and a century in the same first-class game.

 Big Bash League

 In November 2020, Lawrence joined the Brisbane Heat as an international recruit, replacing Tom Banton.

 In the 2023/2024 season of the Big Bash League (BBL13) Lawrence joined the Melbourne Stars as an international recruit.